 The methods used in this budgeting book are for people of any age, but the book is geared more towards young adults who are climbing out of debt trying to get on their feet.

-10. How to Stop Living Paycheck to Paycheck (2nd Edition): A proven path to money mastery in only 15 minutes a week!
-(Smart Money Blueprint) by Avery Breyer
+13. How to Stop Living Paycheck to Paycheck (2nd Edition) by Avery Breyer

 This timeless bestseller offers the motivation and knowledge that is needed in order to build up a security net of emergency cash, get out of debt, and avoid the 11 most common but worst budget traps.

 Breyer offers her readers some of the most important things that need to be done to take control of finances and pay off debt.
 Unlike some of the other books on saving money that you find in this post.